 Longitudinal Health Surveillance (LHS), known at NASA as Occupational Surveillance, includes the medical procedures and actions taken to ensure the in-mission and long-term health of the astronaut.
 It also provides a mechanism to document any observed spaceflight-associated changes.
-LHS includes a wide variety of health-related topics that are performed pre-, in-, and post-mission.
+LHS includes a wide variety of healthrelated topics that are performed pre-, in-, and post-mission.
 Training, countermeasures, and post-mission reconditioning should all be employed to help the crewmember achieve, maintain, and recoup their maximal health status.
-In addition, pre-mission measures help to reduce the need for more extensive in-mission medical care, as well as mitigate the risks of spaceflight.
-By taking a prevention approach rather than a reactionary approach, the impact to the crewmember's health will be ameliorated.
+In addition, pre-mission measures help to reduce the need for more extensive inmission medical care, as well as mitigate the risks of spaceflight.
+By taking a prevention approach rather than a reactionary approach, total onboard resources and required mission capabilities can be lessened.